janba/GEL/doc/PyGEL_deployment.md

 Finally, download the GLFW source code, and also change that to /MT as above and make sure to link against precisely the version of the library thus compiled.

+Clearly, this is an arduous process, and it would be a good idea to either build the static linking into the CMake files or perhaps not use static linking but copy the relevant DLLs into the package.

 ## Packing it up and sending it off ##